Why Is My Cat Vomiting White Foam?

 - If our cat vomits once and is still in good spirits, you can wait and observe before contacting a veterinarian.
 On the other hand, if the vomiting is repeated and you notice other symptom, you must go to the veterinarian immediately.

-- Finally, from 6-7 years of age we suggest that, at least once a year, you take your cat to the veterinary clinic for a complete medical review.
-These medical reviews will make sure that your cat is kept in constant good healthy.
-This review will also allow the vet to notice if there is any presence of disease or virus, allowing for early treatment.
+- From 6-7 years of age, we suggest you take your cat to the veterinary clinic for a complete medical review at least once a year.
+These medical reviews will make sure that your cat is kept in constant good health.
+This review will also allow the vet to notice if there is the presence of particular diseases or viruses, allowing for early treatment.

 Vomiting white foam is only one symptom of illness in cats.
 You can look at some more related feline health issues in our video below on 8 reasons why cats vomit: